Dorsey Burnette: Death

 In 1979, he signed with Elektra/Asylum label.
-Just after his first record release, however, he died of a massive heart attack at his home in Canoga Park, California on August 19, 1979, aged 46.
+Just after his first record release, however, he died of a massive heart attack at his home in Canoga Park, California, on August 19, 1979, aged 46.
 He is interred at Forest Lawn Memorial Park Cemetery in Glendale, California.

 Final public performance

-Dorsey last appeared in public on August 18, 1979 at The Performing Arts Center in Oxnard, California.
-He played a half-hour show at a benefit for the Arthritis Foundation the day before he died.
+Dorsey last appeared in public on August 18, 1979 (the day before he died), at The Performing Arts Center in Oxnard, California.
+He played a half-hour show at a benefit for the Arthritis Foundation.

-Patrick Landreville, who played the final show with Dorsey, statedMost people that play benefits for national or international charities get paid for their performances, at the least their expenses are paid.
+Patrick Landreville, who played the final show with Dorsey, stated:Most people that play benefits for national or international charities get paid for their performances, at the least their expenses are paid.
 But Dorsey and I choose to play for free at these affairs, though neither one of us is well off financially.
 Dorsey is a legendary figure in music and could command a hefty sum for his services but he's chosen to give, not to take.
 I'm proud to know him and to have had the opportunity to make music with him and I'm especially proud that he considers me his peer.

 Legacy

-After his death, singer and friend Delaney Bramlett organized a benefit concert for Dorsey Burnette's widow at The Forum in Inglewood, California, where Kris Kristofferson, Hoyt Axton, Tanya Tucker, Glen Campbell, Edward James Olmos, Duane Eddy, Delaney and Bonnie, Gary Busey, Maureen McGovern and Roger Miller appeared.
+After his death, singer and friend Delaney Bramlett organized a benefit concert for Dorsey Burnette's widow at The Forum in Inglewood, California, where Kris Kristofferson, Hoyt Axton, Tanya Tucker, Glen Campbell, Edward James Olmos, Duane Eddy, Delaney & Bonnie, Gary Busey, Maureen McGovern and Roger Miller appeared.
 Burnette's pioneering contribution to the genre has been recognized by the Rockabilly Hall of Fame.